 The Convention on International Interests in Mobile Equipment was concluded in Cape Town on November 16, 2001 (CT Convention), as was the Protocol on Matters Specific to Aircraft Equipment (Protocol).
 The primary aim of the Convention and the Protocol is to resolve the problem of obtaining certain and opposable rights to high-value aviation assets, namely airframes, aircraft engines and helicopters which, by their nature, have no fixed location.
-Since these assets have no fixed location, there is negligible predictability of outcomes for the
+Since these assets have no fixed location, there is negligible predictability of outcomes for the financier / lessors in terms of the enforcement of their rights to such assets.
+Owing to the differences in laws pertaining to leases and security interests across the globe, the enforcement of rights by such financiers / lessors may depend on multiple factors such as (a) where the asset is located; (b) where the insolvency proceedings are conducted; and (c) what is the level of coordination of proceedings between the jurisdictions where the asset is located and the insolvency proceedings are being conducted, if not conducted in the same place.
+These uncertainties hamper the provision of financing for such aviation assets and increases the borrowing cost.
+21

-Section 1110(1) of the US Code.
+17 Section 1110(1) of the US Code.